ELIFE-ASU/CBRdb/README.md

 - Kanehisa, M., & Goto, S. (2000).
 KEGG: kyoto encyclopedia of genes and genomes.
 Nucleic acids research, 28(1), 27-30.

+## Examples of issues
+Here are a couple of example problems.

+### Compounds
+- Cases where the star notation is broken
+- Case where OH is an element
+- Case with no mol file
+- Case with broken mol file
+- Halogen generalised mol file

+### Reactions
+- unbalanced
+- missing elements
+- missing compounds
+- zero pop
+- shortcuts
+- unclear reactions
+- reactions with unclear compounds

 ## File Generation explained